TannerBarcelos/weather-app-flask/README.md

 See it [live](https://flask-weather-service.onrender.com)

+> This project uses advanced file structure and is not recommended for beginners.
+If you are a beginner, I recommend you follow the codebase [here](https://github.com/TannerBarcelos/software-engineering-resources/tree/basic-version/backend/flask/weather-app)

 ### Running the Project Locally

 1. Rename `env.local` to `.env` and provide values for each entry in the file.